Castle Square, Warsaw: History

 This square has witnessed many dramatic scenes in Polish history.
 Patriotic demonstrations took place there during the period before the outbreak of the January uprising of 1863.
 On 27 February 1861, Russian bullets killed five people.
-On 8 April 1861 five rota of infantry and two troops of Russian cavalry (about 1,300 people) led by General Stepan Aleksandrovich Khrulyov carried out a bloody massacre of civilians, resulting in the deaths of more than 100 people.
+On 8 April 1861, five rota of infantry and two troops of Russian cavalry (about 1,300 people) led by General Stepan Aleksandrovich Khrulyov carried out a bloody massacre of civilians, resulting in the deaths of more than 100 people.

-During martial law the square became the scene of the particularly brutal riot, with ZOMO police rushing through demonstrations on 3 May 1982.
+During martial law on 3 May 1982, the square became the scene of the particularly brutal riot, with ZOMO police rushing through demonstrations.

 Events

 The square is a hub for tourists and locals, who gather to watch street entertainers, participate in rallies, watch concerts and even engage in breakdancing.
 In 1997, at the Castle Square, US President Bill Clinton gave a speech welcoming Poland to membership in NATO.
+On March 26, 2022, President Joe Biden delivered a public speech in the courtyard of the Royal Castle, with crowds gathering in the square outside the castle.

 Castle Square featured the United Buddy Bears exhibition in summer 2008 – an array of 140 two-metre-high sculptures, each designed by a different artist, touring the world as a symbol of cultural understanding, tolerance and mutual trust.
 According to official information, more than 1.5 million visitors were counted.